exercism/java/exercises/concept/calculator-conundrum/.docs/introduction.md

 We must handle these conditions because they affect the flow of the application negatively and form exceptions.

-## Types of Java Exceptions
+### Types of Java Exceptions

 There are mainly two types of exceptions: checked and unchecked.
 An error is considered as the unchecked exception.
 However, according to Oracle, there are three types of exceptions namely:

 1. Checked Exception
 2. Unchecked Exception
 3. Error

-### 1. Checked Exception
+#### 1. Checked Exception

 The classes that directly inherit the Throwable class except RuntimeException and Error are known as checked exceptions.
-For example, IOException, SQLException, etc. Checked exceptions are checked at compile-time.
+For example, `IOException`, `SQLException`, etc. Checked exceptions are checked at compile-time.

-### 2. Unchecked Exception
+#### 2. Unchecked Exception

-The classes that inherit the RuntimeException are known as unchecked exceptions.
+The classes that inherit the `RuntimeException` are known as unchecked exceptions.
-For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, etc.
+For example, `ArithmeticException`, `NullPointerException`, `ArrayIndexOutOfBoundsException`, etc.
 Unchecked exceptions are not checked at compile-time, but they are checked at runtime.

-### 3. Error
+#### 3. Error

 Error is irrecoverable.
-Some example of errors are OutOfMemoryError, VirtualMachineError, AssertionError etc.
+Some example of errors are `OutOfMemoryError`, `VirtualMachineError`, `AssertionError` etc.

-## Handling Exceptions
+### Handling Exceptions

-### Try-Catch block
+#### Try-Catch block

 The `try` statement allows you to define a block of code to be tested for errors while it is being executed.

 The `catch` statement allows you to define a block of code to be executed, if an error occurs in the try block.

 For example:

 ```java
 public int getPlayerScore(String playerFile) {
     try {